tgilbert12990/daddyleagues-groupme-bot/README.md

 	the owner list there)
 	* adv: the next scheduled advance
 	* draft: the next scheduled draft
+	* botdev: I ask that you leave this setting as-is
   * twitch attributes
     * put the twitch user name for each team's owner
 2. Upload the files to a server.